 There shall be no limit on sick leave accrual.
 Sick leave usage shall not be considered as a privilege which an employee may use at his discretion, but shall be allowed only in case of necessity of actual sickness or disability or medical appointments.
 Charge for sick leave used shall be on the basis of one (1) hour for each hour used; provided, however, that sick leave shall be charged for only those hours when the employee was absent from work.
 In no event shall sick leave be converted into a cash bonus.
 Sick leave may not be used before it is earned.
-The City shall mail to any employee who is on sick leave and who must reimburse the City for his or her Health, Life, and Dental benefits a notification of premium due and the agreed to forms advising such employee of any applicable benefits.
-Those employees hired before January 1, 1987 shall be entitled to sick leave under the old plan as set forth in the Municipal Code and section 17.6 below.
+The City shall mail to any employee who is on sick leave and who must reimburse the City for his or hertheir Health, Life, and Dental benefits a notification of premium due and the agreed to forms advising such employee of any applicable benefits.